-Professor Trish Williams is Cisco Chair and Professor in Digital Health Systems at Flinders University in South Australia, Co-Director of the Flinders Digital Health Research Centre and Director of the Cisco-Flinders Digital Health Design Lab.
+Professor Trish Williams is Cisco Chair and Professor in Digital Health Systems at Flinders University in South Australia, Director of the Flinders Digital Health Research Centre and the Cisco-Flinders Digital Health Design Lab.
 She holds a leadership position in the College of Science and Engineering in research, IT/Software Engineering/Security/Health Informatics disciplines and in staff supervision.
-As International Co-Chair of HL7 Security, and Australian expert on security, software and safety on health informatics ISO standards (Technical Committee 215), she builds on over 30 years’ experience in healthcare computing including 15 years’ industry experience in general practice and pharmacy computing.
+As International Co-Chair of HL7 Security, and Australian expert on security, software and safety on health informatics ISO standards (Technical Committee 215), she builds on over 30 years of experience in healthcare computing including 15 years’ industry experience in general practice and pharmacy computing.

 2007 Doctor of Philosophy, Edith Cowan University, Perth, Western Australia

 2006 Graduate Certificate in Education (Tertiary Teaching), Edith Cowan University, Perth, Western Australia

 2001 Master of Science (Computer Science), Edith Cowan University, Perth, Western Australia